Change of Address Checklist for 2024: Who to Notify When You Move

 At a glance

-Moving day is around the corner, and there’s so much to consider from hiring a mover to letting everyone know you’re actually moving.
-While you’ve probably shared the news with friends and family, you may have still have more people on the list you should inform.
+Moving day is around the corner, and you have a million things on your to-do list, from hiring a mover to actually letting everyone know you’re moving.
+While you’ve probably shared the news with friends and family, you may still have more people on the list to inform.

-If you want to make a smooth adjustment to your new home, it’s important to let all of the right people know about your change of address.
+If you want to make a smooth adjustment to your new home, it’s important to consider all of the addresses to change when moving.
 (Think: the bank, your utility companies, etc.)

 The whole picture